vanOosterhoutLab/SpeedDate.jl/README.md

 # SpeedDate.jl

-A simple tool for the estimation of coalescence times between sequences.
+A deliberately simple tool for the estimation of divergence times between sequences.
 Created with julia and [Bio.jl](https://github.com/BioJulia/Bio.jl)

 ## Quick Start